kiran-nepali/React-FoodrecipeGraphQlHasura/README.md

 ### Learning Outcome

+- React Router : Allows to build single page application with navigation without the page refreshing as the user navigates

-GraphQL : It's a query language for api and a server-side runtime for executing queries by using a type system you define for your data
+- GraphQL : It's a query language for api and a server-side runtime for executing queries by using a type system you define for your data

 #### Apolo Client react hooks